-The representation of the annual number of hours for each wind speed bin and wind group in Figures 11 and 12 gives insights for the choice of an adequate turbine for each city by displaying the most frequent wind speeds throughout the year.
-A turbine that performs optimally under these wind speeds should be chosen.
+The representation of the annual number of hours for each wind speed bin and wind group in Figures 13-15 gives insights into the production potential of the different domains, technical requirements of turbines and possible combination with other renewable energy generators (such as solar energy) by displaying the most frequent wind speeds throughout the year.
+The frequency of the different wind speeds in each wind group should be considered when choosing the optimal turbine for specific locations throughout a city.

-This analysis gives a good preliminary insight to the general wind energy production potential of two European coastal cities.
-It especially adds a new feature to the approach from Rezaeiha et al. (2020) by introducing globally and openly available reanalysis data from NASA to the framework and drawing a cross-city comparison.
+This analysis gives a good preliminary insight into the general wind energy production potential of two European and one US-American coastal cities.
+It especially adds a new feature to the approach from Rezaeiha et al. (2020) by introducing globally and openly available reanalysis data from NASA to the framework and drawing a cross-country comparison.
 The framework can further be extended to make the analysis more detailed.
 However, increased precision of the results might decrease simplicity and applicability to global comparisons.
 Two improvements, however, might increase accuracy of the analysis without introducing to much complexity: